RobertWhip/GameAPI/README.md

 - To trigger a process which will automatically remove the games having a release date older than 18 months and apply a discount of 20% to all games having a release date between 12 and 18 months.

-Games request logics are located in
+Games request logic is located in https://github.com/RobertWhip/GameAPI/blob/master/src/games/games.module.ts.
+Publishers request logic is located in https://github.com/RobertWhip/GameAPI/blob/master/src/publishers/publishers.module.ts.

 ##